Prayer for Israel

 • Prayer bulletins and communications that keep trustees informed of needs

-Organizations seeking support from PFI would need to be already known to the organization or establish a relationship through their network.
+Organisations seeking support from PFI would need to be already known to the organisation or establish a relationship through their network.

 Getting on Their Radar

-While PFI does not accept unsolicited applications, organizations and ministries working in their priority areas may wish to:
+While PFI does not accept unsolicited applications, organisations and ministries working in their priority areas may wish to:

 Connect Through Prayer Partner Network: